Sharon Dede Padi: Early life and education

-She also holds a master's degree in construction and project management from the London Southbank University.
+She also held a master's degree in construction and project management from the London Southbank University.

-Career
+Career and advocacy

-Sharon Dede Padi is the CEO of Padiki Art Gallery, where she showcases her artwork and supports other upcoming artists.
+Padi was the CEO of Padiki Art Gallery, where she showcased her artwork and supported other upcoming artists.
 Her artistic repertoire includes various styles such as watercolor painting, card pasting, and drawing.
-In recognition of her contributions to the art industry, she was honored with the Most Outstanding Female in Art award at the feminine Ghana Achievement Awards.
+In recognition of her contributions to the art industry, she was honoured with the Most Outstanding Female in Art award at the feminine Ghana Achievement Awards.
 In 2022, she was inducted to the board of the Ghana Digital Centers Limited.
+In 2025, a leaf print painting she created in Accra measuring 54.33 m² was awarded the Guinness World Record for being the largest, with her becoming the first record holder in that category.

-Arts advocacy
+Padi was a strong advocate for encouraging young artists and promoting the arts in Ghana.
+She called on the government of Ghana to pay attention to the Ghanaian art industry, and emphasised the need for affordable materials and a financial support for upcoming artists.

-Sharon Dede Padi is a strong advocate for encouraging young artists and promoting the arts in Ghana.
+In March 2024, Padi completed a 168-hour painting marathon in an attempt to break the record of longest painting marathon held by Chancellor Ahaghotu.

-Padi has called on the government of Ghana to pay attention to the Ghanaian art industry, and has emphasizes the need for affordable materials and a financial support for upcoming artists.
+Death

-In March 2024, Sharon completed a 168-hour painting marathon in an attempt to break the record of longest painting marathon held by Chancellor Ahaghotu.
+Sharon Dede Padi died on 7 July 2026, at the age of 50.

 Publications

-She launched her first book, REFLEXIONS, in 2023 and became a classified publisher at the Ghana Library Authority.
-The book features over 100 paintings from her repertoire, which she has transformed into poems.
-Through her book, she aims to create mental images of objects, nature, and human activities, showcasing the deep connection between art and poetry and the inherent strength of African women which constitutes a central theme in her work.
+Padi launched her first book, REFLEXIONS, in 2023 and became a classified publisher at the Ghana Library Authority.
+The book features over 100 paintings from her repertoire, which she transformed into poems.
+Through her book, she aimed to create mental images of objects, nature, and human activities, showcasing the deep connection between art and poetry and the inherent strength of African women which constitutes a central theme in her work.